thegraidenetwork/job-openings/README.md

 [Karl Hughes](https://www.linkedin.com/in/karllhughes/) - After helping build the first engineering team at [Packback](https://www.packback.co/), Karl joined the The Graide Network in 2016 as the company's first engineer and CTO.
 His technical interests include [automated testing](https://www.youtube.com/watch?v=NcQryexNKhM), [microservices](https://www.youtube.com/watch?v=Q8iqzB0za6A), [Docker](https://www.karllhughes.com/posts/shiphp-book), and PHP.
 In addition to his work at The Graide Network, he enjoys reading, running, traveling, and [his dog Chili](https://photos.app.goo.gl/QsgLfl0ubg0lSE8G3).

-[Rob Hameetman](https://www.linkedin.com/in/rhameetman/) - Rob joined The Graide Network in 2018 and brings six years of prior Software Engineering experience with focused expertise in JavaScript and the tooling ecosystem thereof.
-He enjoys making the web a more positive and open place, be it by refactoring legacy applications for increased accessibility or contributing as a Pro Bono consultant for organizations like [She Should Run](http://www.sheshouldrun.org/).
-In his spare time, he enjoys contributing to Open Source projects (his own and others’), programming in Go, and playing D&D.

 ### Our hiring process

 Read more about [the three-step hiring process we have at The Graide Network here](https://github.com/thegraidenetwork/job-openings/blob/master/process.md).
 No high-pressure whiteboarding sessions here!